BradhamLab/sslouvain/README.md

 **Notice**

-This package is a fork of the no-longer-maintained `louvain-igraph <https://github.com/vtraag/louvain-igraph>`_ package that has been superseded by the `leidenalg <https://github.com/vtraag/leidenalg>`_ package.
+This package is a fork of the no-longer-maintained [`louvain-igraph`](https://github.com/vtraag/louvain-igraph) package that has been superseded by the [leidenalg](https://github.com/vtraag/leidenalg) package.
 This package implements a semi-supervised version of Louvain community detection, where specified labels remain constant during optimization.
-The API is consistent with the original `louvain-igraph` and functionality and implementation should be unchanged.
+The API is consistent with the original `louvain-igraph` package, and functionality and implementation should be unchanged.

 louvain-igraph
 ==============

-This package implements a semi-superised version of the louvain algorithm in ``C++`` and exposes it to ``python``.
-It relies on ``(python-)igraph`` for it to function.
+This package implements a semi-superised version of the louvain algorithm in `C++` and exposes it to `python`.
+It relies on `(python-)igraph` for it to function.
 Besides the relative flexibility of the implementation, it also scales well, and can be run on graphs of millions of nodes (as long as they can fit in memory).
-The core function is ``find_partition`` which finds the optimal partition using the louvain algorithm [1]_ for a number of different methods.
+The core function is `find_partition` which finds the optimal partition using the louvain algorithm [1]_ for a number of different methods.
 The methods currently implemented are (1) modularity [2]_, (2) Reichardt and Bornholdt's model using the configuration null model and the Erdös-Rényi null model [3]_, (3) the